Georgia's Corporate Income Tax

 Industrial Development Revenue Bonds (IDRB)

 Tax exempt bond financing is available for companies seeking to finance the purchase of land, buildings and equipment for eligible manufacturing projects.
 Rates for tax-exempt bonds are market-based and established on the credit and strength of the individual company and projects.
-Tax-exempt IDRB financing can be used for projects with capital investment between $1 million and $20 million.

 Sales and Use Tax and Exemptions